 The next era of saddle comfort could be even more revolutionary.
 Here’s what’s coming:

-- Smart saddles that use built-in sensors to give real-time feedback, helping riders make micro-adjustments for pain relief.
+- Smart saddles with built-in sensors that give real-time feedback, helping riders make micro-adjustments for pain relief.

 - Custom-made 3D-printed saddles based on digital scans of your anatomy, potentially prescribed by a bike fitter or healthcare professional.